What are the responsibilities of a CASA volunteer?

 In Arkansas, children involved in dependency proceedings are appointed their own attorney called an Attorney Ad Litem.
 The Attorney Ad Litem is the child’s legal representation.

-A CASA, on the other hand, serves as the eyes and ears of the court.
+A CASA volunteer, on the other hand, serves as the eyes and ears of the court.
 The advocate gathers information, monitors a child’s case plan, and reports back to the Attorney Ad Litem, the DHS, and the judge.
-The judge then uses the CASA findings to make better informed decisions regarding a child’s future.
+The judge then uses the CASA findings to make better-informed decisions regarding a child’s future.

 How effective is CASA?